 - Relax.
-Yoga, pilates, meditation and deep-breathing exercises all help to relieve stress and help you feel relaxed and peaceful.
+Yoga, Pilates, meditation, mindfulness and deep-breathing exercises all help to relieve stress and help you feel relaxed and peaceful.
 Find a relaxation technique that works for you and do it regularly.

 - Smile.
 When you smile you release feelgood hormones that make you feel happier.
 Laughing works too.